molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 </script>
 ```

-Luckily, this syntax error that prevents execution already hints at a possible solution.
+Luckily, the syntax error that prevents execution already hints at a possible solution.
 To detect support for dynamic imports – we perform a dynamic import!
 If the browser executes the imported code and the code after the `import()` call, it is a new browser.
 If the browser does not execute the code, it is an intermediate browser.

 We use dynamic imports to load the bundle that in turn uses dynamic imports.
 This guarantees us that only capable browsers execute the code.
 All other browsers are served the legacy bundle.